-BEN: And the end result?
+BEN: Because you can!
+And the end result?

 TINA: (Throws her lipstick at the mirror) The most controversial magazine in English, the most successful and one of the most viral magazines in the world!

 BEN: And you, condemned to death!